stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.

 Do we need a App Client Secret on the OpenID client?
 OpenID allows multiple ways for authentication as a Service Provider.
 BMID only supports `private_key_jwt` as client authentication method with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
-So The `client_secret` authentication methods are not supported since they are considered less secure.
-So other authentication ways such as client_secret (Open ID Connect default method but the less secured one)
+So other authentication methods such as `client_secret`(Open ID Connect default method but the less secured one are not supported since they are considered less secure.

 In order to communicate with Token Endpoint, TLS MUST be implemented.
 See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.

 ```http--inline